-With more than 14,000 canal transits per year and the busiest container ports in Latin America, Panama is an ideal place to arrest not only vessels, but cargoes, bunkers and any other assets that may enter the jurisdiction.
-The arrest procedure is fairly simple, and the maritime courts are open 365 days per year and 24 hours a day for urgent matters, such as arrests or the lifting of arrests.
+With more than 14,000 transits of the Canal per year and the busiest container ports in Latin America, Panama is an ideal place to arrest not only vessels but cargoes, bunkers and any other assets that may enter the jurisdiction.
+The arrest procedure is fairly simple, and the maritime courts are open 365 days a year and 24 hours a day for urgent matters, such as arrests or the lifting of arrests.
 There are three types of arrests contemplated in the CMP:

 - arrests to confer jurisdiction to Panamanian maritime courts over the defendant: this type of arrest has the effect of serving the complaint on the defendant, as well as securing the claim.
 Defendants are companies that cannot be served with process within Panama – normally foreign companies with no operations in Panama or Panamanian companies that do not have any operations within Panama.
-For this type of arrest, only US$1,000 is required as counter-security, irrespective of the claim amount, but prima facie evidence of the claim and its quantum must be filed with the complaint and arrest petition; and
+Only US$1,000 is required as counter-security, irrespective of the claim amount, but prima facie evidence of the claim and its quantum must be filed with the complaint and arrest petition; and

-Most arrests in Panama fall under (b) and (c).
-When the complaint and arrest petition are filed, the corresponding maritime judge would review the prima facie evidence and, if he or she considers that it sufficiently supports the claim and its quantum, he or she immediately issues the arrest order.
-The court marshal then serves the arrest order on the vessel, normally when at anchor when the vessel is waiting to transit the Panama Canal at either Balboa or Cristobal anchorages, or at any of the ports.
+Most arrests in Panama are of the types in points (b) and (c), above.
+When the complaint and arrest petition are filed, the corresponding maritime judge reviews the prima facie evidence and, if he or she considers that it sufficiently supports the claim and its quantum, immediately issues the arrest order.
+The court marshal then serves the arrest order on the vessel, normally when at anchor while waiting to transit the Canal at either Balboa or Cristobal anchorages, or at any of the ports.
 If feasible, an arrest order may also be served by helicopter on the target vessel, provided the vessel is within Panamanian territorial waters.
 When the target vessel is the vessel in respect of which the claim has arisen, the claimant may also request an inspection of documents on board the vessel to obtain evidence.
 Inspection of documents is particularly important in arrests of bunkers or cargoes, to confirm that the defendant owns the bunkers or cargoes.

 An arrest cannot be effected in Panama to secure proceedings in another jurisdiction.
 It is a requirement that substantive proceedings be commenced in Panama simultaneously with the arrest petition; however, the case can later be stayed in favour of a foreign forum.
 The security obtained through the arrest can be replaced with security in the foreign forum, or the security in Panama can be maintained in the maritime courts to the order of the foreign forum.